venksrid001/cowrie/architecture-design.md

 ### 5.1 Schedule

-Identify dates for key project deliverables:
+The following are the key dates for the project deliverables.
+These dates have been comfirmed in advance with the client and team members and everyone is in agreement.

 1. July 31st - Architectural Prototype
-1. August 19th - Minimum Viable Product
+1. August 19th - Minimum Viable Product (Text editor and whoami command)
-1. October 1st - Further Releases
+1. October 1st - Further Releases (Extra commands that will be implemented after further discussions with the client)

 (1 page).